On happiness…

 Eudaimonic well-being (meaning and fulfillment).

 Eudiamonic well-being comes from pursuing meaning, purpose, and contributing to others.
+Eudiamonia is the ancient Greek word for flourishing, frequently used as a synonyn of “happiness.”
 Finding deep fulfillment and purpose through helping others, pursuing passions and personal growth, building meaningful relationships, overcoming challenges, and engaging in purpose-driven work or family life fosters long-term well-being and resilience.

 Biologically, it is associated with reduced inflammation, improved immune function, and better gene expression.

-A balanced life often includes both—the subject depicted is able to enjoy pleasures, while also pursuing deeper meaning through service to the community.
+A balanced life often includes both—the subject depicted enjoys hedonic pleasures, while also pursuing deeper meaning through service to the community.